Nature reserve

 Regulations

-You are welcome to visit Tromtö, but please note that it is not permitted to:
+You are welcome to visit Tromtö, but please note that it is not allowed to

-damage land or bottom in the water areas
+• damage soil or bottoms in the water areas

-• Picking mosses, lichens or venerating fungi bringing a loose dog other than hunting
+• carry a loose dog other than for hunting

-• ride or bicycle other than on the way or for the purpose marked paths
+• ride a horse or bicycle other than on roads or paths marked for the purpose

-• tents or other camps in the nature reserve more than two days
+• camping or otherwise setting up camp in the nature reserve for more than two days

-• set up caravan or motorhome in the nature reserve overnight Make fire, use camping kitchens other than in designated fireplace Use disposable grills
+• set up a caravan or camper in the nature reserve overnight

-• performing craft propelled with water jet operation in the area marked on the chart that is founder than 3 meters (= inside the 3 meter curve in the chart) other than when direct travel to/from brew capture and collect invertebrates in such a way that their biotopes or reproductive environments are damaged.
+• drive a water-jet propelled vessel in an area marked on the nautical chart that is shallower than 3 meters (= inside the 3 meter curve in the nautical chart) other than when traveling directly to/from the pier

 Protection of breeding birds

-For the protection of breeding birds on the islands of Tummaholmen, Lilla Ekeskär, Stora Ekeskär and Utö, special regulations apply for the period from 1 April to 15 July and relate to the prohibition of travelling or staying on the islands and within a water area closer than 50 meters from the beaches.
+To protect nesting birds on the islands of Tummaholmen, Lilla Ekeskär, Stora Ekeskär and Utö, special regulations apply for the period 1 April to 15 July and relate to a ban on traveling or staying on the islands and within a water area closer than 50 meters from the shores.

-Protection of breeding bird The Council Holms apply to special regulations for the period from 1 February to 15 August and relate to the prohibition of travelling or staying in Västra and Östra Råholmen or the strait in between, as well as a water area north and south thereof which is marked with the boys.
-Representatives of the Sjöscout Corps of Chapman have the right to visit their supervisory facility via the bridge in the northeastern part of Östra Råholmen.
+To protect nesting birds on Råholmarna, special regulations apply for the period February 1 to August 15 and refer to a ban on traveling or staying on Västra and Östra Råholmen or the strait between them and a water area north and south of it that is marked with buoys.
+Representatives of the Sea Scout Corps af Chapman have the right to briefly visit their facility for supervision via the jetty on the northeastern part of Östra Råholmen.

 Contact